-AMSTERDAM (AP) -- The European Union's Commission has cleared US Airways' proposed merger with American Airlines parent AMR Corp. — on the condition that they give up one slot at London's Heathrow airport and take steps to foster competition on the London-Philadelphia route.
+AMSTERDAM (AP) -- European authorities have cleared US Airways Group Inc.'s proposed merger with American Airlines' parent company, AMR Corp. — on the condition that they give up one slot at London's Heathrow airport and take steps to foster competition on the London-Philadelphia route.

-Commission Vice President in charge of competition policy Joaquin Almunia said in a statement the Philadelphia route would have been monopolized without concessions agreed to provisionally by the two airlines.
-Investigators were satisfied there would still be strong competition on other transatlantic routes affected by the merger.
+Joaquin Almunia, the top competition official at the European Commission, the EU's executive branch, said in a statement that the Philadelphia route would have been monopolized without concessions agreed to provisionally by the two airlines.